-As seen in our example, master is the name of the default branch on which the Selenium repository code is present.
+As seen in our example, the master is the name of the default branch on which the Selenium repository code is present.
 Whenever we clone a repository, all the branches present in the repository at the time will be cloned as it is.

 The commit command is used to save the changes to your local repository.
-State of files at a given point of time in repository’s history is referred by a commit.
-In Git, it’s not like an autosave.
-For example in Google docs you make the changes and those are saved automatically.
+State of files at a given point of time in repository's history is referred by a commit.
+In Git, it's not like an autosave.
+For example, in Google docs, you make the changes and those are saved automatically.
 This does not happen in Git.
 You need to explicitly execute the commit command in order to save the changes to your local repository.

 It must be remembered that commit does not automatically sync your committed changes to the remote server.
-For that you need to execute push, pull commands which we will later talk about.
+For that, you need to execute push, pull commands which we will later talk about.

 The topmost commit on a branch of a repository is termed as the HEAD.
 That is, irrespective of the state of the repository, its most recent commit is called the Head.
-When a new commit is made to repository, this new commit becomes the head.
+When a new commit is made to the repository, this new commit becomes the head.
 Note that this term is also used with respect to a particular checked-out branch.